About Inukshuk Bushido Kai

-Competition is not a central component of our club's training, though some randori (controlled sparring) is practiced at higher belt levels.
-Apart from this, all other training is practised cooperatively with a partner in order to minimize the risk of injury.
+Competition is not a central component of our club's training, though we do offer specific classes for live grappling (for all belt levels) and Sport Jujitsu (advanced students and instructors only).
+Apart from this, all other training is practiced cooperatively with a partner in order to minimize the risk of injury.

 As the name of our club states, the virtues of Bushido as practiced by the Samurai are personal qualities that we strive to uphold in the hope that they will carry over into our students' lives while they are away from the dojo.
 After all, a primary objective of the study of any martial art is to contribute to a better world through the betterment of oneself and the polishing of one's spirit.
 Sincere practice of these ideals will result in improved confidence, discipline, self-esteem, humility, patience, tolerance and respect.

 Inukshuk Bushido Kai is the Official Headquarters of the Alberta Jiu Jitsu Association, and is a member of the Canadian Ju-Jitsu Confederation.

 Our Logo and Club Name

 Our logo incorporates both the image of an Inukshuk and the image of a traditional Japanese gate (Shinto Torii).
 The purpose of this image is manifold; the Inukshuk is a symbol of our home in northern Canada and the Shinto Torii represents Japan, the birthplace of Jujitsu.